svanhoutte/InternetButtonSMS/README.md

 # InternetButtonSMS
-Make the internet button react to notification on your phone
+Make the particle internet button react to notification on your phone